trxyazilimedu/nguard/docs/en/QUICKSTART.md

-# Nguard Quick Start
+# Quick Start

-After running the CLI setup wizard, here's how to use Nguard hooks and authentication in your application.
+After running `npx nguard-setup`, here's how to use Nguard.

-> **Setup:** Already done by `npx nguard-setup`.
-For detailed setup guide, see [CLI-SETUP.md](./CLI-SETUP.md)

-## Session Provider (app/layout.tsx)
+## Setup SessionProvider

-Wrap your app with SessionProvider (zero-config, no callbacks needed):
+Wrap your app with SessionProvider in `app/layout.tsx`:

 ```typescript
 'use client';